twolivesleft/woe/README.md

 [Available on the App Store](https://apps.apple.com/us/app/terminal-of-woe/id6744296466)

 Terminal of Woe is a surreal data refinement experience inspired by the terminals from the TV series Severance.
-Built entirely on iPad and iPhone using Codea — a visual coding environment for creative projects — this app recreates the eerie, opaque task of Macrodata Refinement
+Built entirely on iPad and iPhone using Codea — a visual coding environment for creative projects — this app recreates the eerie, opaque task of Macro Data Refinement

 ### What is this?